Fixing Mrs. Flinger Feb 20, 2015

 So, here’s the gig, you get to comment and say hi even if you NEVER COMMENT AGAIN.
 See the freedom I just bestowed on you?
 See the power I have?
 I just gave you free reign to read and never say anything if you so desire because I’m drunk with that kind of authority.
 But once you comment, I know you’ll want to do more because once you start, you. can’t. stop.

 Because I know you people are dying to find out what happened to LB at school.
 Because I know you are waiting on pins and needles to see if I have to go back to the Nazi Nurse.
 Because I know you are clutching at your seats to find out if LB has flung more poo in her crib.
 Because I know you are all wondering if I’ve contacted those other moms I met.
-Because I know you want to hear more...
-Read more
+Because I know you want to hear more about vaginal discharge and you can barely contain yourself from asking for more belly shots.
+I mean, right? :: cough :: Right.

 Sometimes, Internet, I think I’m a 73 year old man with black socks, shorts, and velcro shoes because what *is up* with all this new fangled technology, anyway?